Jubatian/rrpge-spec/specs/bin_rpa.rst

 - 0: Random access.
 There is no suggested access pattern, only a generic caching algorithm may be used by the host.

 - 1: Incremental access.
-The application normally will try to load pages incrementally from a starting point, while it may reload pages already loaded, and might access multiple locations incrementally at once.
+The application normally will try to load areas incrementally from a starting point, while it may reload areas already loaded, and might access multiple locations incrementally at once.

 - 2: Single streaming access.
-The application normally accesses it's pages sequentially, not reloading any page already used.
+The application normally accesses areas sequentially, not reloading any area already used.

 - 3: Multi streaming access.
-The application normally accesses it's pages sequentially, not reloading any page already used.
+The application normally accesses it's areas sequentially, not reloading any area already used.
 However it accesses multiple such streams in it's data simultaneously (such as loading a separate audio stream along playing a primary stream).

-Hosts aware of this feature should first load the application's descriptor and code pages, then access and pre-fetch data as suggested by the caching scheme to achieve optimal performance.
+Hosts aware of this feature should first load the application's descriptor and the defined code and data areas, then access and pre-fetch data as suggested by the caching scheme to achieve optimal performance.

-If memory is low, and the application is streaming (either single or multi streaming access) pages already used by the application may be discarded.
+If memory is low, and the application is streaming (either single or multi streaming access) areas already used by the application may be discarded favoring areas not yet loaded.

-Media related properties (bit 3-4 and 5-7 in 0xBC1)
+Media related properties (bit 10 - 13 in Application flags)
 ------------------------------------------------------------------------------

 The media related properties suggests the application's usability by RRPGE emulation capable media players in a sensible way.

-If there is no seek entry point and data (bit 6 is clear) provided, but there is a media total length (bit 7 is set) provided, it indicates the entire application may be used as a playable media, which media may be treated as audio or video according to the appropriate fields (bits 3-4).
-It may have playlist in addition (bit 5 set), but this case it is only informative since there is no way to seek onto the particular tracks.
+If there is no seek entry point and data (bit 12 is clear) provided, but there is a media total length (bit 13 is set) provided, it indicates the entire application may be used as a playable media, which media may be treated as audio or video according to the appropriate fields (bits 10 - 11).
+It may have a playlist in addition, but this case it is only informative since there is no way to seek onto the particular tracks.

-If seek entry point and data is provided (bit 6 is set), players must use this to start the media content.
+If seek entry point and data is provided (bit 12 is set), players must use this to start the media content.
 The normal entry point this case may boot into an interactive application.

+The seek entry point should be called like normal application reset, however with the desired seek position (high word first) placed onto the stack, and SP set to 2 indicating 2 parameters are on the stack.

+The seek data is a 2 word location in the Data space of the application where it should maintain a seek position (so reading it the host may know the playback position).

+Seek positions are expressed in 187.5Hz ticks.

-If a playlist is provided (bit 5 is set), the playlist may provide whether particular tracks may be used as audio only or they should be treated as audiovisual experiences instead of the information provided in bits 3 and 4.
+If a playlist is provided, the playlist may provide whether particular tracks may be used as audio only or they should be treated as audiovisual experiences instead of the information provided in bits 10 - 11.
 The playlist is described in the "Textual data" section.
-This case the media total length information may be ignored (it might be present for hosts which does not support playlists).
+This case the media total length information may be ignored (it might be present for hosts which do not support playlists).

-The seek entry point not necessarily has to be audio tick level accurate.
+The seek entry point not necessarily has to be 187.5Hz tick level accurate.
 It should seek to or below the position requested.
 Media players so should not assume a set position is absolute: they should read the seek data some (emulated) time after (re)starting the application by this entry point.